5 rules for online shopping

 Think you’ve found the best price possible on the web?
 Online retailers are notorious for luring customers with price promotions to tempt you to click “buy now”.
 But the price can turn out not to be that sharp when service, delivery and credit card fees are added.

 You may also fall victim to price discrimination tactics.
 Your online activity, from your Facebook profile data to the cookies stored on your computer, gives websites clues about your preferences and behaviour.
 Your purchasing history can also indicate how much you’re willing to pay.

 Online retailers Amazon and Orbitz have previously been outed for offering different prices to people based on their location or recommending pricier options to Apple users.

-Customs offers refunds (which it terms drawbacks) on these charges when you return an order, though GST can only be claimed back if the goods sent are incorrect or faulty.
+If you need to return the item – for example, because it’s the wrong size – you may be charged again when the replacement is sent.
+Customs offers refunds (which it terms drawbacks) on these charges when you return an order, though GST can only be claimed back if the goods sent are not what you ordered or faulty.
 If you simply change your mind, you’ll have the wear the GST charge.

 We recommend using a debit or credit card to shop online – that way you can apply for a chargeback if the correct goods don’t show up.

 Every time you enter your credit card information, check the site is secure.
 In your browser, look for a small padlock symbol near the address bar in your browser and whether this address starts with “https” (the “s” stands for secure) rather than the standard “www” or “http”.